fpigeonjr/myBlog/content/posts/2019-08-16-vpn-setup/index.md

 I am happy that I have found a vpn client that is as flexible, secure, and cutting-edge as NordVPN.

-I feel more protected and more secure on my journeys into the web.
+I feel more protected and secure on my all my journeys on the web.

-Hope this guide will help you as it may help me in the future.
+Hope this guide will help you as much as it may help me in the future.

 > 😃#bekindtoyourfutureself